-Most nurses work in hospitals, but like mentioned above, there are nearly 3 million RNs practicing in the United States.
+Most nurses work in hospitals, but as mentioned above, there are nearly 3 million RNs practicing in the United States.
 Want to work in a school?
 What about hospice care?
 Thought about nursing in the homes of patients?
 There is a long list of possible locations and job titles that determine where a nurse will work.
-Some non-hospital nursing careers include: nurse midwife, forensic nurse, nurse educator, school nurse, academic nurse writer, and legal nurse consultant.
+Some non-hospital nursing careers include nurse-midwife, forensic nurse, nurse educator, school nurse, academic nurse writer, and legal nurse consultant.
 With a nursing degree and specialized training, nurses don’t only have to work in hospitals anymore!

 Acknowledging the nurses in your life during Nurses Week is a huge step in giving nurses the credit they deserve, but don’t stop sharing the love after the week ends.
 Show your appreciation all year round by simply saying “thanks”!

 Let’s create a community: Comment below what you love about nurses (or nursing)!

 Like this blog?
 You may also read: “15 Little Known Tips All New Nurses Need to Know”